netcore/frontend-jekyll-base/README.md

   * files must be logically split between 3 (or more) directories - `components/`, `classes/` and `directives/`
   * if the name of file (theoretically) consists of two words, each of them must be capitalized (e.g. date picker -> DatePicker) - same applies to single-word files

+### Fonts
+* because some of the clients might not have an access to Google (thus all its services, including CDN), all fonts must be downloaded
+* if the font is downloaded from Google Fonts, its stylesheet can be copied over (with urls changed to match the path to locally saved fonts)

+### Favicons
+* use [Real Favicon Generator](https://realfavicongenerator.net/) to generate favicons for web use

 ## Having issues?
 * (might not work) If you are getting errors while trying to setup a project or run "gulp" tasks:
   * install bundler - `gem install bundler`